lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 $
 ```

-Therefore we cannot use a node identifier on its own anywhere in the code.
-Well, since it is a _token_, technically we could use it, e.g., as variable name, but that is not the point.
-The point is, the `C` preprocessor cannot further resolve the macro, and wherever you'd use the identifier `DT_N_S_node_with_props`, it would be placed as such text (not string literal) in code.
+Therefore, we cannot use a node identifier on its own anywhere in the code.
+Well, since it is a _token_, technically we could use it, e.g., as variable name, but that's not the point (and please don't do that).
+The point is, that the `C` preprocessor cannot further resolve the macro, and wherever you'd use the identifier `DT_N_S_node_with_props`, it would be placed as text (not as string literal) in code.

 Moving on!
-Just like for `/aliases`, Zephyr provides the `DT_CHOSEN` macro get a node's identifier via the `/chosen` node:
+Just like for `/aliases`, Zephyr provides the `DT_CHOSEN` macro to get a node's identifier via the `/chosen` node:

 ```c
 // Node identifier by /chosen node.